Chart Color Schemes

 Conder is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Conder, as evaluated at the latest Census, comprised 80.7% houses and 19.3% other dwellings.
+In Conder, as per the latest Census evaluation, 80.7% of dwellings were houses, with the remaining 19.3% comprising semi-detached homes, apartments, and other types.
 In comparison, Australian Capital Territory had 79.6% houses and 20.4% other dwellings.
-Home ownership in Conder was 26.3%, with mortgaged dwellings at 55.8% and rented ones at 17.8%.
-The median monthly mortgage repayment in the area was $2,148, compared to Australian Capital Territory's $2,000.
-Weekly rent in Conder was $390, while it was $425 in Australian Capital Territory.
-Nationally, Conder's mortgage repayments were higher at $2,148 compared to the Australian average of $1,863.
-Rents in Conder exceeded the national figure of $375.
+Home ownership in Conder stood at 26.3%, with mortgaged dwellings at 55.8% and rented ones at 17.8%.
+The median monthly mortgage repayment was $2,148, higher than the Australian Capital Territory average of $2,000.
+Median weekly rent in Conder was $390, compared to the Australian Capital Territory figure of $425.
+Nationally, Conder's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing